glasgowcompbio/vimms/paper/paper.md

 ```

 The simple Top-N scheme above could be enhanced to incorporate dynamic exclusion windows to prevent the same precursors
-from being fragmented repeatedly, or to incorporate different schemes of prioritising which of the precursor ions to
+from being fragmented repeatedly, or to incorporate different schemes prioritising which of the precursor ions to
 fragment.
-We have included a more complete Top-N fragmentation as the baseline controller in ViMMS 2.0 against which
+We have included a more complete Top-N strategy as the baseline controller in ViMMS 2.0 against which
 other strategies can be benchmarked.
 Two enhanced DDA controllers (named **SmartROI** and **WeightedDEW**, outlined
 in [@davies21_smartroi]) are also provided that demonstrate how novel fragmentation strategies could be rapidly
 implemented and validated in ViMMS 2.0.
-SmartROI accomplishes this by tracking regions-of-interests in real-time and
+SmartROI accomplishes this by tracking regions-of-interest in real-time and
-targeting those for fragmentations, while WeightedDEW performs a weighted dynamic exclusion schemes to prioritise
+targeting those for fragmentation, while WeightedDEW implements a weighted dynamic exclusion scheme to decide
-precursor ions for fragmentations.
-Evaluation codes are provided to compute various evaluation metrics, such as coverage
+prioritisation of precursor ions for fragmentation.
+Code is provided to compute various evaluation metrics,
-and fragmented precursor intensities.
-This allows users to benchmark different controller implementations in a
+such as coverage and intensities of fragmented precursors.
+This allows users to benchmark different controller
-comparative setting.
+implementations comparatively.

 ## Software requirements